 What’s a barn quilt?

 Barn Quilts are colorful, painted plywood or metal squares featuring a single quilt block.
-Traverse the by-ways of rural America, and chances are you’ll notice them gracing the sides of historic barns and buildings.
-Highlighting both the art of quilting and America’s agricultural roots, over 4,000 of these beautiful works of art have been created, based often on historic patterns of a particular region.
+Traverse the by-ways of rural America, and chances are that you’ll notice them on the sides of historic barns and buildings.
+Highlighting both the art of quilting and America’s agricultural roots, more than 4,000 of these works of art have been created, often based on historic patterns of a particular region.
 Since 2001, barn quilt trails have led eager tourists on rural scavenger hunts across the country in search of these masterpieces.

-We invite visitors and residents, alike, to explore our beautiful city and county by following the trail.
-Local residents are encouraged to join the trail by creating and displaying their own barn quilt squares.
+We invite visitors and residents, alike, to explore the trail.
+Local residents are encouraged to join by creating their own barn quilt squares.